Solomon-Guo/AWS-whitepaper/AWS-Storage_options_note.md

 - snapshot can be used to instantate as many volumes as you wish
 - snapshot can be copied _across AWS regions_, for geographical expansion, data center migration and disaster recovery
 - EBS volumes range from 1 GB to 1 TB, and are allocated in 1 GB increments
+-
+"""
+Performance issues with Amazon Web Services’ Elastic Block Storage (EBS) are complex to understand because EBS is an instance of networked storage.
+Unlike attached storage, your EBS volumes are sharing some infrastructure with other customers’.
+So when one of your EBS volumes gets slow, it’s hard to understand why.
+Actual behavior can sometimes run counter to your intuition.

+If IOPS were a great predictor of EBS performance you would expect to have a strong correlation between IOPS and Volume Queue Length, independent of other factors.
+The 2nd and 3rd graph show this is clearly not the case.

+Even if your EC2 instances were using dedicated volumes (known as “provisioned IOPS volumes” in AWS parlance), the physical disks behind EBS may still be shared with other AWS customers.
+Their workloads may consume a great share of disk bandwidth when you need it most.
+"""

 ###Ideal Usage Patterns###
 - for data that changes relatively frequently and requires long-term persistence